AdobeDocs/experience-manager-65.en/help/forms/using/themes.md

 AEM Forms ships with Theme Editor.
 It is a business-user and web-designer/developer friendly interface that provides functionalities required to specify the styling of various adaptive form and interactive communication elements easily.
 When you create a theme, it is stored as a separate entity like forms, interactive communications, letters, document fragments, and data dictionaries.

 The Theme Editor lets you customize styles of the components styled in a theme.
-You can customize how a form or intreactive communication looks on a device.
+You can customize how a form or interactive communication looks on a device.

 The Theme Editor is divided in two panels: